 Together we worked through every inch of the book.
 In particular she dissected and rebuilt some of my most dialogue heavy scenes.
 Scenes with multiple characters in a room, where plot and characterization are so heavily weighted.
 Never asking me to remove and delete anything, only sharpen and organize and improve the flow.

 In the end, the entire editing process took as long as the writing of the book.
 I did take a few breaks from the material to re-approach it with a fresh mind, and I do think that is essential.
 If for no other reason, it helps you add tiny tweaks that have huge impacts to the final project.
 Tweaks that clean and expand the plot.

 I’m not sure I would change anything except for my expectations.
 No matter what you do there will be errors.
 Even massively successful authors issue books with typos.
 For me the most important thing was not the typos but the feel and story.
 Getting that right takes effort.
 I tried to keep in mind Bob Dylan when editing.
 For those that don’t know Dylan is notorious for recording most of his albums with minimal to no editing or overdubs.
 Preferring to get the organic live performance on tape.
 The take away for me is that the heart of the piece can not be created in the editing process, it either exists or it doesn’t.
 While music and writing are different mediums, I decided that the editing process could be closer to the level adjustments on a recording to get the sound right.
-With slight variations you can punctuates the right sound or feel.
+With slight variations you can punctuate the right sound or feel.
 Together the right levels reveal the truth and help express the heart of the matter.
 Editing your book shouldn’t be a bunch of overdubs that shoehorn stagnant sections that steal the life of the piece.
-Editing should let your novel breath.
-My final piece of advice, is to edit, tinker, tweak, delete and message your manuscript as needed, but in the end let your novel breath.
+Editing should let your novel breathe.
+My final piece of advice is to edit, tinker, tweak, delete and message your manuscript as needed, but in the end let your novel breathe.